JacobRestanio/wheelchair_robot/README.md

       $ cd csm && ./install_quickstart.sh
     copy the contents of csm/deployed to to /usr/: bin -> /usr/bin, include -> /usr/include, lib -> /usr/lib
-      DO NOT overwrite any files
+      DO NOT overwrite any files.

-I cannot remember all the dependencies I needed to install, I will fill them out as find out.
+I cannot remember all the dependencies I needed to install, I will fill them out as we come across them.

 # making the project catkin
 cd to ../wheelchair_robot/src